rtomyj/500-Algos-Python/README.md

 4. Sort binary array in linear time

+Sort binary array in constant space and in linear time (will provide a constant space soln and non constant space soln)

 5. Find a duplicate element in a limited range array

+Find dup value in an array of size n.
+There will only be one dup value.

 6. Find largest sub-array formed by consecutive integers